Welcome! We’re pleased to have you visit our page to share the impact we’re proud to have on the lives of women and girls.

 AAUW – the American Association of University Women – has been empowering women since 1881, doing trailblazing work to gain equality for women in all fields.
-Our local AAUW-NETC Branch was founded in 1969 and continues its rich 55-year tradition of advancing equity for women through advocacy, education, philanthropy and research.
+Our local AAUW-NETC Branch was founded in 1969 and continues its rich 55-year tradition of advancing equity for women through advocacy, education, philanthropy, and research.

 Our monthly meetings feature amazing speakers who tell their inspiring story of success, motivate women to realize their potential, teach about possibilities involving careers, education, out-of-the-ordinary directions taken, and various current issues.